 Digital Analytics

-Despite exhausting your advertising budget and attracting thousands of prospects/customers to your website via paid advertising, what if your conversion rate stands at a mere 2%?
+Despite exhausting your advertising budget and attracting thousands of prospects/customers to your website via paid advertising, what if your conversion rate is a mere 2%?

-Now, if your product’s gross margin is extremely high, then chances are that you’re profitable – considering that you’re able to generate more than $10,000 profit each month.
+Now, if your product’s gross margin is extremely high, chances are you’re profitable – considering that you can generate more than $10,000 monthly profit.

-But if you are selling a low-ticket item and are subject to a disappointing 2% conversion rate, then you need to seriously optimize your marketing funnel.
+But if you are selling a low-ticket item and are subject to a disappointing 2% conversion rate, you must seriously optimize your marketing funnel.

 Maybe, it’s something wrong with your ads.
 Or maybe, it’s your website.

-Without tracking the right metrics and relevant data, you’ll never be able to figure out what’s working and what’s not.
+Without tracking the right metrics using the right digital analytics tools, you’ll never be able to figure out what’s working and what’s not.

-If you’re investing $10,000 each month on paid ad campaigns and aren’t tracking the right metrics (and if you have a low conversion rate), then you’ll have drained over $120,000 in one year.
+If you’re investing $10,000 monthly on paid ad campaigns and aren’t tracking the right metrics (and if you have a low conversion rate), you’ll have drained over $120,000 in one year.

-On the other hand, let’s say that you started tracking the right metrics and found out that 90% of your website visitors are bouncing off right from the homepage.
+So, let’s say you started tracking the right metrics–with the help of digital analytics tools–and discovered that 90% of your website visitors are bouncing off right from the homepage.

 In that case, you can head over to the homepage and conduct a thorough audit – which will help you find the root cause.